-Texas migrant deaths: At least 50 found dead in abandoned truck
+Texas migrant deaths: Mexico blames poverty and US border crisis

 Three people are being held in custody and the investigation has been handed over to federal agents.

-Mexico's Foreign Minister Marcelo Ebrard said Tuesday it had joined the investigation.
+Foreign Minister Ebrard confirmed Tuesday that Mexico has joined the probe.

-The country's consulate in San Antonio has said it will provide "all the support" needed.
-Consul General Rubén Minutti was dispatched to the scene.
+The country's consulate in San Antonio has said it will provide "all the support" needed, dispatching Consul General Rubén Minutti to the scene.

-Edward Reyna, a security guard at a lumber yard just yards away, said he was not surprised to arrive for his night shift and hear the news.
+Edward Reyna, a security guard at a lumber yard just metres away, said he was not surprised to arrive for his night shift and hear the news.
 He said he had lost count of the times he had seen migrants jumping off the train that passes right next to where the truck was found.

 "I thought sooner or later, somebody was going to get hurt," Mr Reyna said.
 "The cartels that bring them over don't care about them."